whipowill/php-pd2-filter-builder/README.md

 These items are generally "the best" bc of their damage output, speed, and strength requirements.
 As usual, elite ethereal chests are always good for mercenaries.

+These are the deep waters of Diablo 2 expertise, much of which I don't have bc I've only played my usual classes.
 You can change the config I've provided to match your own tastes.

 ## External Links